jakemcc/jakemccrary.com/source/_posts/2015-01-18-remote-pairing.markdown

 ## Conclusion

 Remote pairing works.
-Before joining [Outpace](http://outpace.com) I wasn't sure how well it would work.
-It turns out it works really well.
-Modern technology almost makes it feel as if your pair is in the same room as you.
+Working at [Outpace](http://outpace.com) has shown me how well it can work.
+With the right people and modern technology almost makes it feel as if your pair is in the same room as you.